GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythNotes.md

 * "Native American messages in circles, primarily through Talking Circles, emphasize equality, respect, healing, and interconnectedness, using the circle to symbolize wholeness, life cycles, and unity, allowing everyone a voice through focused listening"

+&nbsp;

+# 00:25:15 who on phone?

+Despite being Pirate Lady on phone (a familiar comfort voice / comfort sex), Carol has concluded it is *always them* she talks too.
+The booze begins, back into author James Joyce's dream state for Carol.

+After 60 days, she can not penetrate what she considers the essential person.
+(ToDo: Little Prince quotes).